ClinicalGraphics/keyring-pybridge/README.md

 The rest of the installation process is performed in your shell of choice in WSL.

 Set the following environment variables in your `~/.bashrc` or whatever shell profile file you prefer.

-```sh
-export PYTHON_KEYRING_BACKEND="keyring_pybridge.PyBridgeKeyring"
-export KEYRING_PROPERTY_PYTHON="/mnt/c/Users/kvang/.keyring-pybridge/Scripts/python.exe"
-```

 > **Note**
+> You have to populate the second variable with **your path to python.exe**, which you created in step 1.
+>
 > You can't just paste the path to `python.exe` directly.
-You have to convert it to a path that resolves to the same location in WSL.
+You have to **convert it to a path that resolves to the same location in WSL**.
 I'll show you my path so you can see how the conversion works and apply the same conversion to your path:
 >
 > * Windows: `C:\Users\kvang\.keyring-pybridge\Scripts\python.exe`
 > * WSL: `/mnt/c/Users/kvang/.keyring-pybridge/Scripts/python.exe`

+So for my personal setup, I added the following two lines to the end of my `~/.bashrc` file:

+```sh
+export PYTHON_KEYRING_BACKEND="keyring_pybridge.PyBridgeKeyring"
+export KEYRING_PROPERTY_PYTHON="/mnt/c/Users/kvang/.keyring-pybridge/Scripts/python.exe"
+```

 You have to reload your profile (`source ~/.bashrc` for bash) or you can just launch a new shell for the changes to take effect.

-Run the following command in your shell to check the variables are configured correctly:
+Run the following two commands in your shell to check the variables are configured correctly.
+The output should match what is shown here.

 ```shell
 $ $KEYRING_PROPERTY_PYTHON -c 'import keyring; print("✅")'